-Kim serves as the firm’s Chair of the Committee on Associates and is also fluent in Korean.
+Kim serves as Chair of the firm’s Committee on Associates and is fluent in Korean.

 Kim’s more recent experience includes:

 - Lead counsel for a state-wide restaurant chain in a wage and hour lawsuit asserting both collective and class claims under the Fair Labor Standards Act and the Arkansas Minimum Wage Act.
 The Court granted summary judgment to the restaurant on the primary claim related to an alleged illegal tip pool and decertified the conditionally-certified collective action as to the remaining side work wage and hour claims.

 - Co-counsel defending a regional mental health care provider and a regional oil and gas company in lawsuits alleging wage and hour law violations, including collective and class claims.
 The Court in each case denied the plaintiff’s motion for conditional certification of a collective action.

 - Lead counsel for a nationally-recognized Arkansas non-profit organization in lawsuits alleging claims of wage and hour law violations and discrimination.

 - Lead counsel for a national crop insurance company in a lawsuit involving an employment/non-compete agreement dispute and breach of fiduciary duty claim against a former agent.